pytroll/satpy/doc/source/dev_guide/aux_data.rst

 Satpy includes a low-level function and a high-level Mixin class for registering files.
 The higher level class is recommended for any Satpy component like readers, writers, and compositors.
-The lower-level :func:`~satpy.data_download.register_file` function can be used for any other use case.
+The lower-level :func:`~satpy.aux_download.register_file` function can be used for any other use case.

-The :class:`~satpy.data_download.DataMixIn` class is automatically included in the :class:`~satpy.readers.yaml_reader.FileYAMLReader` and :class:`~satpy.writers.Writer` base classes.
+The :class:`~satpy.aux_download.DataMixIn` class is automatically included in the :class:`~satpy.readers.yaml_reader.FileYAMLReader` and :class:`~satpy.writers.Writer` base classes.
 For any other component (like a compositor) you should include it as another parent class:

 .. code-block:: python

-    from satpy.data_download import DataDownloadMixin
+    from satpy.aux_download import DataDownloadMixin
     from satpy.composites import GenericCompositor

     class MyCompositor(GenericCompositor, DataDownloadMixin):